serverless/serverless/docs/understanding-serverless/services-and-functions.md

   - Declares a Serverless service
   - Defines one or multiple functions in the service
   - Defines the provider the service will be deployed to
+  - Defines the runtime of the whole service
   - Defines custom plugins to be used
   - Defines events that trigger each function to execute (e.g. HTTP requests)
   - Defines one set of resources (e.g. 1 AWS CloudFormation stack) required by the functions in this service